-3.2.1 Specific criteria covered by both Medicaid and NCHC
+3.2.1 Specific criteria covered by Medicaid

-The Medicaid and NCHC Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all the following guidelines and specific criteria listed in this policy:
+The Medicaid Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all the following guidelines and specific criteria listed in this policy:

 - a.
 The prescribed drug must have Federal Drug Administration (FDA) approved indications for which it is being prescribed; - b.
-The prescribed drug must bear the federal legend statement - c.
+The prescribed drug must bear the federal legend statement; - c.
 A legend drug must be manufactured by a company that has signed a National Medicaid Drug Rebate Agreement with the Centers for Medicare and Medicaid Services (CMS);